meilisearch/documentation/references/dump.md

 # Dumps

 The `dumps` route allow the creation of database dumps.
 Dumps are compatible between MeiliSearch versions.
+Dumps contains one or several indexes with settings and documents for each index.
+During a dumps exportation, all indexes of the current instance are exported.
+During a dumps importation, all the contained indexes are imported and overwrite indexes with the same uid.

 ## Trigger a dump creation